robfinch/Qupls/README.md

 #### Issue Stage
 Once instructions are queued in the ROB they may be scheduled for execution.
 The instruction scheduler is now distributed amongst the reservation stations which become active when instructions with valid arguments are ready.
-##### Dispatch
-There is a separate instruction dispatcher which dispatches instructions to the reservation stations.
-The dispatcher may dispatch up to six micro-op instructions per clock cycle.
-Not every combination of instructions is allowed to dispatch in the same clock cycle.
 #### Execute Stage
 The next stage is execution.
 Note that the execute stage waits until all the instruction arguments are valid before trying to execute the instruction.
 (This is checked by the scheduler).
 The predicate register must be valid.
 Instruction arguments are made valid by the execution or writeback of prior instructions.